cgwhouse/bootstrap/README.md

 ## Gentoo

-1. Follow the Handbook, but do not reboot when it says to
+1. Follow the Handbook.
+Do not reboot when it says to, and complete all remaining steps and note anything that needs to be deferred
-2. Continue through post-reboot portion of handbook and complete remaining steps
-3. Make note of anything that shouldn't be done ahead of time (removing stage3 tarball, disabling root user, etc.) so we can do it later
-4. Install and configure eix
-5. Install and configure NetworkManager
-6. Install git + vim + neovim, eselect editor, depclean
-7. Clone this repo
-8. Run gentoo.sh, proceed until desktop environment and web browser are installed
-9. Reboot, continue remaining setup via gentoo.sh
+2. While still booted into the live environment and chrooted into the new system, install and configure the following in order, using Gentoo Wiki:
+   - eix
+   - desktop environment (`vaapi vdpau -gnome-online-accounts -kde -plasma -telemetry`)
+   - audio (`pipewire`)
+   - web browser
+3. Reboot from live environment and spot check / finish installing the above items, then clone this repo
+4. Run gentoo.sh

 ## Arch